Discover the historic Reims Cathedral © French Moments

 The exterior of the Cathedral of Reims

-Reims Cathedral features amongst the most beautiful examples of gothic art still standing:
+Reims Cathedral features among the most beautiful examples of Gothic art still standing:

 • with a Rayonnant Gothic style façade that covers a considerable area,